Author, Art Commissioner

 Artwork by Tuna (gatodefranja)

 Platonic love is often disenfranchised among men.
 There are cultural stereotypes, especially in the west that expect men to only pursue relationships of a sexual nature with women, and to never show affection or emotions to others lest they be seen as weak.
-In the US, physical affection itself is quick to be labeled deviant even among family and friends, with passes only given to women or parents with their young children.Shroud of the Familiar challenges these stereotypes through a young adult's relationship with his teenage brother, and female best friend.
-Cyrus Navale has been writing about brother relationships in-particular for two decades through varied fan works, a passion that has lead to his first original book.
+In the US, physical affection itself is quick to be labeled deviant even among family and friends, with passes only given to women or parents with their young children.Shroud of the Familiar and its subsequent books challenge these stereotypes through a young adult's relationship with his teenage brother, as well as his female best friend.
+Cyrus Navale has been writing about brother relationships in-particular for two decades through varied fan works, a creative spark that's transcended fanfiction to create an entire world dedicated to showing the importance of affection, regardless of age or gender.

 Artwork by soureggnog